SequelTeamSix/Team-Tyler-front-/README.md

 For this project we
-  -created a search feature that queries an open API -created a registration system that adds a user to our database -used cookies to login a use and keep them logged in throughout the session -converted form responses to JSON to take user reviews and persist them -queried our user database to retrieve reviews posted by user to create userpages
+  - created a search feature that queries an open API
+  - created a registration system that adds a user to our database
+  - used cookies to login a use and keep them logged in throughout the session
+  - converted form responses to JSON to take user reviews and persist them
+  - queried our user database to retrieve reviews posted by user to create userpages